 - Web access: When connected with SharePoint Server, you can post your databases online and access, view, and edit them from the web.
 Users without Access software can open web forms and reports in a web browser and synchronize their changes automatically.

 - Data import: Access can connect to and import data from external sources, such as other Access databases, Excel spreadsheets, ODBC sources, and SQL Server database.

 With Microsoft Office suites and applications, organizations can choose between two types of volume license keys for product activation: a Key Management Service (KMS) license key or a Multiple Activation Key (MAK).
 Organizations will be provided with both types of keys on the Microsoft Volume Licensing website.Microsoft offers instructions on how to use a MAK or KMS key to activate volume editions of Office software.

 Installing this product requires you to download the software from the Volume Licensing Service Center and enter a license key.
 You can download any available version or language for your product.
 The license key allows you to install the product on as many computers as you have received licenses for.
 This quantity is specified in the email you receive from TechSoup after requesting this product.

 Expect two emails:

 - When your donation request has been approved, TechSoup will send a message to your organization email address.
-This email will confirm the number of licenses you have requested and provide information about how to use the Volume Licensing Service Center (VLSC) once Microsoft accepts your license agreement.
-Make sure the organization email that is registered with TechSoup is up-to-date.
-Visit My Member Profile and verify the address in your active organization profile.
+This email will confirm the number of licenses you have requested and provide information about how to use the VLSC once Microsoft accepts your license agreement.
+Make sure the email address in your organization details is up to date by visiting your account.